enver-haase/Auth0Demo/README.md

-# Vaadin 8 + Spring Boot + Auth0
+# Vaadin 14 + Spring Boot + Auth0

-This is just simple test project I made to test how to use these 3 together.
-API is little complex as Auth0 does not provide nice clean API for single page server side applications.
+Quick migrated basic functionality from @alump's Vaadin 8 + Spring Boot + Auth0 :

-If you want to play around with this project, you need to:
+If you want to play around with this project, you need to: https://github.com/alump/Auth0Demo

 1. Register yourself as developer to Auth0
 2. Create new Client under your account